arman-aminian/image-search/README.md

 With CLIP, we can train any two image and text encoder models together to relate images and text.
 It gives a score for relatedness of any given text and image!
 We fine-tuned [Vision Transformer(ViT)](https://huggingface.co/openai/clip-vit-base-patch32) as the vision encoder and the [roberta-zwnj-wnli-mean-tokens](https://huggingface.co/m3hrdadfi/roberta-zwnj-wnli-mean-tokens) as the farsi text encoder.

-You can find more details in notebooks for [CLIP training](https://colab.research.google.com/drive/1Rj9gFo4pTo1p-H2G3uw1viTJVJ8_-ZUF) and [baseline evaluation](https://colab.research.google.com/drive/1QZWgNFy9NZxj2g4pQH_UDFVVg2eGUOrn?usp=sharing)
+You can find more details in notebooks for [CLIP training](https://colab.research.google.com/drive/1Rj9gFo4pTo1p-H2G3uw1viTJVJ8_-ZUF)

 ## Translation